Drag along and tag along article of association

 - Money back guarantee

 About this document

 Here we provide the best way to deal with each of these situations.
-They can be adopted on one occasion but are best treated as separate articles.
-Use them as articles of association or insert into your shareholders agreement or other document regulating the relationship between shareholders.
+They can be adopted on one occasion but are best treated as separate provisions.
+You can use them as articles of association or you can insert them into your shareholders' agreement (note that some Net Lawman shareholders agreements already include this provision) or another document regulating the relationship between shareholders.

-Suppose a majority shareholder wants to sell out but his buyer is interested only if he can buy the whole company - 100% of the shares.
-Suppose a minority who own 20% do not want to sell.
+Suppose a majority shareholder wishes to sell out but his buyer is interested only if he can buy the whole company.
+A minority who own 20% do not want to sell.
 This article makes sure that they must.
 This is how it works.

-- If a shareholder (the “Selling Shareholder”) wants to sell his shares, he must first send a formal notice to each other shareholder.
-His notice sets out all of the terms of the proposed sale.
+- If a shareholder would like to sell his shares, he must first send a formal notice to every other shareholder.
+His notice sets out all the proposed sale terms.

 - Each of the other shareholders then is compelled to join in his deal and sell their shares on the same terms and effectively as part of the same deal.

 Tag along is explained in further detail here.

 The sister provision is for drag along.
 Suppose a (majority) shareholder been offered a really good price for his or her shares.
 Someone wants to buy his or her 55% shareholding to control the company but does not want all of the shares.
 Other shareholders are horrified that their company will now be controlled by strangers.